pgbackrest/pgbackrest/USERGUIDE.md

 pgBackRest can be used entirely with command-line parameters but a configuration file is more practical for installations that are complex or set a lot of options.
 The default location for the configuration file is `/etc/pg_backrest.conf`.

+Each system where pgBackRest is installed should have a repository owned by the user that will be running pgBackRest on that system.
+Normally this will be the `postgres` user on a database server and the `backrest` user on a backup server.
+See [repo-path](USERGUIDE.md#repo-path-key) for more information on how repositories are used.

 ### Examples

 #### Confguring Postgres for Archiving